Government’s Role in Mesothelioma Research

 Chicago

-Why There is a Lack of Government Funding for Mesothelioma
+Why There Is a Lack of Government Mesothelioma Funding

-Government funding for mesothelioma is lacking because of incidence rates and limited awareness.
+Government funding for mesothelioma is lacking because of limited awareness and relatively low incidence rates.
 The number of people affected by mesothelioma is small compared to other cancers.
-An estimated 3,000 new cases develop each year.
+An estimated 3,000 new cases of mesothelioma are diagnosed each year.

 The public’s lack of awareness about the illness plays a role.
 When there is less awareness of a particular disease, there is less pressure on Congress to fund it.

 Doctors and scientists secure grants to fund new breakthroughs in treatment methods.
-Patient advocacy groups are lobbying for more funding for research and clinical trials.
-Thanks to these efforts, mesothelioma is receiving more federal funding than ever before.
+Patient advocacy groups are lobbying for more funding for mesothelioma research and clinical trials.
+Thanks to these efforts, mesothelioma research receives more federal funding than ever before.

-In 2017, breast cancer research received $545 million, which is more federal funding than any other cancer.
-That cancer takes in three times the funding of lung cancer research even though its death rate is one-fourth the amount.
-This is because of greater public awareness of breast cancer and more intensive lobbying.
+In contrast, breast cancer research received nearly $575 million.
+This cancer is given more federal funding than any other cancer.
+It receives more than three times the funding of lung cancer research even though its death rate is one-fourth the amount.

 National Cancer Institute